 An essential part of the Fäviken experience which you cannot miss out on is to hit the sauna before dinner.
-This luxury is restricted to guests who sleep over, as the sauna is located in the “hotel” part of Fäviken Magasinet.
-Enjoy complimentary wine, beer, and cider and pre-start the dinner with some pickled vegetables and beer sausages.
+This luxury is restricted to guests who spend the night here, as the sauna is located in the “hotel” part of Fäviken Magasinet.
+Enjoy complimentary wine, beer, and cider, and pre-start the dinner with some pickled vegetables and beer sausages.
 Sweat out all your stress and achieve total relaxation.
 There’s no better way to get into the Fäviken mood than this, in my opinion.

 Pre-dinner Drink in the Fireplace Lounge